-Dale Easley is a Professor of Environmental Science at the University of Dubuque, which he joined in 2005 after 15 years at the University of New Orleans.
+Dale Easley is a retired Emeritus Professor of Environmental Science at the University of Dubuque, which he joined in 2005 after 15 years at the University of New Orleans.
 He has been a volunteer math teacher in Kenya, a volunteer working on water wells in Haiti, and a Fulbright Fellow in Qatar.
-His interests include environmental geology, statistics, and the intersection of science and culture.
-Currently, he focuses upon storytelling in science and creative non-fiction.
-His writing has appeared in Folded Word, Blueline, DeadHousekeeping.com, Contours, Big Muddy, Barstow and Grand,and others.
+He has taught geology, statistics, and environmental policy, plus led trip classes to dozens of national parks and to New Orleans and New Mexico. [vita]

 "And this I believe: